Isoperimetric inequality for nonlocal bi-axial discrete perimeter: Metastability of the two dimensional bi-axial long-range Ising model

 In Figure~\ref{fig:long_2_4} we have reported the energy excitation $\Delta H^\lambda(\bar{\sigma}_n)$ for the minimizers $\bar{\sigma}_n$ on $\mathcal{V}_n$ as function of the number of positive spins $n$, for a particular value of the external magnetic field and of the parameter $\lambda$ (e.g., $h=0.41,\lambda=2.4$).
 The vertical red line denotes the number $n_c$ corresponding to the minimizer $\bar{\sigma}_{n_c}$ with the maximal energy.
 Therefore, in analogy with the short-range model, we expect the configuration $\bar{\sigma}_{n_c}$ to be the \emph{critical droplet} of the nucleation process, i.e., the configuration attaining the mini-max:

+with $\lambda=2.4$.
 However, the differences with the short range model are evident, with an increment of the dimension $l_c$ of the critical configuration (\emph{critical length}).
 As expected, the critical length for a fixed value of the magnetic field is a decreasing function of parameter $\lambda$, as we see by comparing Figure~\ref{fig:long_1_8} with Figure~\ref{fig:long_2_4}: we can see indeed that $l_c(\lambda=2.4;h=0.41)=14<l_c(\lambda=1.8;h=0.41)=62$.
 Furthermore, in Figure~\ref{surface} we have plotted the surface of $\Delta H^\lambda(\bar{\sigma}_n)$ as a function of the two parametere $\lambda$ and $n$, for a given value of the magnetic field $h=0.41$.
 The impact of the long-range interaction is evident for values of $\lambda$ smaller than 3.

 Despite in the short-range Ising model the minimizers on the foliations $\mathcal{V}_n$ and $\mathcal{V}_{n+1}$ can be chosen to be communicating configurations, this is not the general case for the long-range bi-axial model.
 In fact, in our model the protuberance grows on the smaller side, differently from the short-range Ising model.
 In Figure~\ref{fig:square32} on the left there is the energy minimizer $\hat{\sigma}_{32}$ in the foliation $\mathcal{V}_{32}$, i.e. a quasi-square of side $l=5$.
 On the right, we see the configuration $\eta$, i.e., a quasi-square with a double protuberance on the shorter side.
 We have that $H^\lambda(\eta)-H^\lambda(\bar{\sigma}_{32})=1/l^\lambda -1/(l+1)^\lambda>0$.
 As expected, this difference tends to zero as $\lambda\to\infty$, since in the short-range Ising model these two configurations have the same energy.